Samoset Council: Hanna Venture Base

-Camp Phillips is located in Weston, Wisconsin, adjacent to the Samoset Council Service Center.
-The 60 acre camp is available for short-term camping, and is open to non-Scouting organizations.
-The main building is McCormick Lodge.
-A bouldering wall was constructed in 2009.

 Flambeau Canoe Base

 The 150 acre Flambeau Canoe Base is located on the south fork of the Flambeau River, near Lugerville, Wisconsin.
 The property includes several campsites, a covered shelter, and a tiered camp fire area.
 For spring through fall use, there are six canoes.

 Former camps

 A 1944 patch from Camp Chickagami, made of felt.
 Similar in design to early Tesomas patches.

 There is long and proud tradition of camping in Samoset Council, dating back to the very beginning of the council.
 In 1921, Camp Lakota (on Carroll Lake) was the council's first camp, but historical records are sketchy.
 With the later rise of Camp Sam-O-Set, quality camping has always been a key component of the council's program.

 Camp Sam-O-Set

 Located on Clara Lake near the town of Harrison, the council got its name from this camp (changing its name to Samoset Council in 1930).
 Camp Sam-O-Set was closed the year before the Tesomas property was opened in 1935.
 The camp, and subsequently the council, were named in honor of Chief Samoset.